It's easy to make these vegetarian meatball subs at home using storebought or homemade meatballs! They are perfect for family dinners or game days.

 Recipe features

-- flavorful garlic butter makes these better than your average sub
+- Flavorful garlic butter makes these better than your average sub

-- use homemade meatballs or storebought
+- Use homemade mushroom meatballs or storebought

-- all you need is seven ingredients
+- All you need is seven ingredients

-- ready in 30 minutes if you use premade meatballs
+- Ready in 30 minutes if you use premade meatballs

 This recipe can be easily customized but you will need several main ingredients: